 An overview of support available to you within the school and wider University.

-There are sources of help in case of difficulties with supervision or any other aspect of your studies.
-Start near the beginning of the following sequence and work your way down if required.
+If you are experiencing difficulties, such as difficulties with supervision or any other aspect of your studies, there is help and support available.
+Start near the beginning of the following sequence and work your way down, if required.

 - Your Principal Supervisor